Posted on September 24, 2009

 Filed Under Growing Links |

 How would Google figure out if the backlink growth rate of a website is NORMAL?
 Since websites get link spikes in different amounts for all different kinds of reasons including press releases and social media, how could anybody determine what is natural and what is not?
-Its like a link infusion from medical syringe pumps.
-Whats going on in those internet tubes?

 There is a simple computation that Google may use.
 It is called Benford’s Law.

 Also called the first digit law, the law states that in lists of numbers from many (but not all) real-life sources of data, the leading digit is distributed in a specific, non-uniform way. (from Wikipedia)

 When Benford discovered this, he found that about 31% of the numbers had 1 as the first digit, 19% had 2, and so on until around 5% had 9.
 You can test the law in all sorts of situations, and many professionals do, especially for fraud detection purposes.

 For starters, lets take a look at what Benford’s law would look like on graph.

 This above graph shows the Benford Law proportional curve for each of the possible first digits 1-9 that would appear in a list of numbers.

 To illustrate how the law can apply to link pattern detection, I took the top 60 Google search results for three keyphrases and counted the number of occurences of the digits 1-9 that appeared in the first place digit of the total backlink number using Yahoo’s Site Explorer.